MichielDerhaeg/fundeps/notes.md

     - does not terminate because conditions are insufficient, GHC has same issue with UndecidableInstances

-  * don't forget wel-formedness rules, etc for haskell and system fc in appendices

   * parsing typats does not support arrows, maybe drop typats all together, it does not seem very useful because we parse polytypes with normal monotypes, lets not go half way, we immediately convert to monotypes anyway